 The Bond Resolution provides for the establishment of the Reserve Account Requirement.
 The Reserve Account Requirement is to be an amount equal to the lesser of (i) the Maximum Principal and Interest Requirements for all Outstanding Bonds; (ii) one hundred twenty-five percent (125%) of the average annual Principal and Interest Requirements for all Outstanding Bonds; and (iii) ten percent (10%) of the original proceeds (within the meaning of the Code) of all Series of Bonds Outstanding.
 However, the Series Resolution provides that no deposit to the Reserve Account shall be made in connection with the issuance of the Series 2016 Bonds.
 In addition, no separate subaccount in the Reserve Account has been created solely for the benefit of the Series 2016 Bonds.
 As a result, the Series 2016 Bonds shall not be secured by any separate subaccount in the Reserve Account nor entitled to any benefit from amounts held in the Reserve Account for the benefit of the Outstanding Bonds or any other Bonds issued and Outstanding under the Bond Resolution.
-The series resolutions authorizing issuance of the Series 2012 Bonds and the Series 2014 Bonds, respectively, also provided that no deposit to the Reserve Account was to be made in connection with the issuance of such Bonds and that no separate subaccount in the Reserve Account was to be created solely for the benefit of such Series of Bonds.
-Therefore, amounts on deposit in the Reserve Account upon issuance of the Series 2016 Bonds shall be held solely for the benefit of the holders of the Outstanding Bonds (except for the Series 2012 Bonds and the Series 2014 Bonds) and not for the benefit of the holders of the Series 2016 Bonds.
+The series resolutions authorizing issuance of the Series 2012 Bonds and the Series 2014 Bonds, respectively, also provided that no deposit to the Reserve Account was to be created solely for the benefit of such Bonds and that no separate subaccount in the Reserve Account was to be created solely for the benefit of such Bonds and that no separate subaccount in the Reserve Account was to be created solely for the benefit of such Series 2016 Bonds.
+Therefore, amounts on deposit in the Reserve Account upon issuance of the Series 2016 Bonds shall be held solely for the benefit of the Series 2016 Bonds and that no separate subaccount in the Reserve Account was to be created solely for the benefit of such Series of Bonds.
+Therefore, amounts on deposit in the Reserve Account upon issuance of the Series 2016 Bonds shall be held solely for the benefit of the Series 2016 Bonds.

+holders of the Outstanding Bonds (except for the Series 2012 Bonds and the Series 2014 Bonds) and not for the benefit of the holders of the Series 2016 Bonds.